bencouser/MyWebsite/README.md

 - HTML
 - CSS
 - JavaScript
-- [ChatGPT](https://openai.com/research/chatgpt) for content generation and brainstorming
+- [ChatGPT](https://openai.com/research/chatgpt) for website generation and trouble shooting

 ## How to Contribute :handshake: